robaflex424/Dynamic-Inventory-with-Ansible-and-AWS/README.md

 - The `aws_ec2.yml` file defines how Ansible queries AWS for instance information.
 - **boto3** automatically picks up your AWS credentials from environment variables, AWS CLI config files, or IAM roles if running inside AWS.
-- Always keep your **private key file** secure and never commit it to version control.

 ---